pw45000/pw45000.github.io/_pages/about.md

 My research broadly lies in Artificial Intelligence, Information Retrieval, and Natural Language Processing.
 I aim to develop Language Models(LMs) that can utilize vast swathes of information to assist humans in their day-to-day lives.

 Towards this end, my current research interests include:
-- Retrieval Augmented Generation
+- Retrieval-augmented Generation
-- Semiparametric and Nonparametric Retrieval-based LMs (e.g. [Evaluating kNN-LM](https://pw45000.github.io/assets/pdf/interpolation_knnlm_preprint.pdf))
+- Semiparametric and Nonparametric Retrieval-based LMs
 - Long-Context Language Modeling
 - Self-Correction in LMs